exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 **Arguments:** `propose`.

-- If `propose` is known (its hash already is in the `proposes` HashMap), ignore the message.
+- If `propose.hash` is already present in the `proposes` hash map (i.e., the message has been processed previously), ignore the message.
 - Check `propose.prev_hash` correctness.
 - Check that the specified validator is the leader for the given round.
-- Check that the proposal does not contain any previously committed transaction (`Propose` message contain only hashes of transactions, so the absence of hashes in the table of committed transactions is checked).
+- Check that the proposal does not contain previously committed transactions (`Propose` messages contain only hashes of transactions, so the absence of hashes in the table of committed transactions is checked).
-- Add the proposal to the `proposes` HashMap.
+- Add the proposal to the `proposes` hash map.
 - Form a list of transactions the node does not know from `propose`.
 [Request transactions](requests.md#requesttransactions) from this list.
 - If all transactions are known, go to [Full proposal](#full-proposal).

 ### Transaction processing

-- If the transaction is already committed, ignore the message.
+- If the transaction is already committed, ignore it.
-- If such a transaction is already in the pool of unconfirmed transactions, ignore the message.
+- If the transaction is already in the pool of unconfirmed transactions, ignore it.
-- Add the transaction to the unconfirmed transaction pool.
+- Add the transaction to the pool of unconfirmed transactions.
 - For all known proposals in which this transaction is included, exclude the hash of this transaction from the list of unknown transactions.
-If the number of unknown transactions becomes zero, proceed to [Full proposal](#full-proposal) for current proposal.
+If the number of unknown transactions for the proposal becomes zero, proceed to [Full proposal](#full-proposal) state for the current proposal.

 ### Full proposal

 **Arguments:** `propose`.

-- If the node does not have a saved PoL, send `Prevote` message in the round to which the proposal belongs.
+- If the node does not have a saved PoL, send a `Prevote` message in the round to which the proposal belongs.
 - For each round `r` in the interval `[max(locked_round + 1, propose.round), current_round]`: